phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq1_21:

-1.21 I am running the :abbr:`CGI (Common Gateway Interface)` version of PHP under Unix, and I cannot log in using cookie auth.
+1.21 I am running the :term:`CGI` version of PHP under Unix, and I cannot log in using cookie auth.
 ------------------------------------------------------------------------------------------------------------------------------

 In :file:`php.ini`, set ``mysql.max_links`` higher than 1.